ansys/pyscadeone/doc/source/api/svc/stpimporter.rst

 -----------

 Multiple features offered by SSS files are not supported in Simulation Data.
-Those will be ignored and reported in the logs:
+Those are ignored and reported in the logs:

 * Any SSM commands that are not supported are ignored.
 * The *operator* attribute **must** be defined in STP file and be the same as the operator